Whole 30 Recap & Meal Suggestions

 - Steak, fish, chicken, turkey - any protein you want although now I don't eat as much red meat so that would be different.
 I did a lot of citrus marinates, lemon/lime/lots of herbs and garlic.

-- Little roasted potatoes, baked sweet potatoes, or sweet potatoe fries.
+- Little roasted potatoes, baked sweet potatoes, or sweet potato fries.
 Potatoes are your new best friend.

 - Shredded chicken in Trader Joe's salsa verde used in a taco salad with pico and avocado.

 - Homemade chili - just omit the beans and season on your own without a seasoning packet (same goes if you did taco meat for lettuce wrapped tacos).
 I did chili over a baked potato a couple of times and it was delish.